 Who Performs Cost Segregation Studies?

 A quality cost segregation study isn’t a simple task you can hand off to just anyone.
 It requires a unique combination of skills that bridge the gap between construction engineering and tax accounting.
 Think of it as a team effort.
 You need someone who can walk through your property and identify every last wire and pipe, and you also need someone who knows exactly how to classify those assets according to complex IRS rules.
 Getting this combination right is the key to a successful, audit-proof study that maximizes your tax savings.
 Let’s break down the key players involved.
-Investors managing multi-family units in Austin or Dallas should consult a real estate CPA Texas expert to ensure local compliance.

 CPAs are the tax experts in this equation.
 They understand the intricate details of the Internal Revenue Code and ensure every component identified in the study is classified correctly for depreciation.
 Their role is to translate the engineering findings into a language the IRS understands.
 A CPA will handle the crucial paperwork, including filing Form 3115 to change your accounting method, and integrate the study’s results into your tax returns.
 Their expertise is essential for compliance and making sure your savings are properly documented, which is a core part of our tax services.

-Engineers and Construction Experts
+The Role of Engineers and Construction Pros

 These are the professionals who get their hands dirty—figuratively, of course.
 Engineers and construction experts conduct the detailed, on-site analysis of your property.
 They review blueprints, walk the site, and use their technical knowledge to identify and separate personal property (like carpeting and cabinetry) from real property (the building’s structural frame).
 The IRS gives more weight to studies performed by professionals with an engineering or construction background because their analysis is grounded in technical specifics, not just estimates.
 This engineering-based approach is what makes a study reliable and defensible.